Blog

 • Custom design vs template.
 A unique design built around your brand costs more than a configured template — and is worth it when your brand and credibility matter.

 • Features.
 Contact forms are cheap.
-Online payments, bookings, member logins, multi-language, and integrations with other systems each add real work.
+Online payments, bookings, member logins, multi-language and integrations with other systems each add real work.

 • Strategy and optimisation.
-A site built to be found on Google and to convert visitors involves planning and SEO work that a "just make it look nice" job skips — and that's usually where the return on investment actually comes from.
+A site built to be found on Google and to convert visitors involves planning and SEO work that a "just make it look nice" job skips — and that's usually where the return actually comes from.

 Don't forget the ongoing costs